Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 At her job, she was a contract worker.
 However, her manager promised her that if she did well before her next evaluation, she would eventually become a permanent employee.
 She was given an important assignment that she put her blood and guts into, thinking this time, the company will recognize my worth and make me a permanent full-time employee.
 How shocked she was to find that her manager not only took her name off the project and added an inept co-worker who was then promoted over her.

 She finds a spot in a suburban area of Seoul that she just fell in love with.
 She thought that if she fills the store with books, people will come.
 But the reality of the matter was far from what she imagined.
-After opening the shop, she would ask herself, “if this her first visit, would she have faith in the staff’s recommendations?
+After opening the shop, she would ask herself, “if this was her first visit, would she have faith in the staff’s recommendations?
 How does a bookshop earn trust?
 What makes a good bookshop?”

 For the first few months after opening, Yeongju started writing to do lists, prioritizing what needed to be done first.
 Before opening the shop, her old life was tearing away at her soul.
 The only thought in her mind was, “I must open a bookshop”.